Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Malaria is a disease that is caused by a parasite.
 It is usually spread through the bite of infected mosquitoes.
-It can also spread through infected blood, such as from a blood transfusion or sharing needles.
+Malaria can also spread through infected blood products or shared needles.

 - Your signs and symptoms get worse or do not go away, even after treatment.